 Data protection policy, procedures and guidelines

-Galway Archaeological and Historical society (hereafter, GAHS) needs to collect and use personal data (information) for a variety of purposes about its members and other individuals who may come in contact with the GAHS, for example those who subscribe to our mailing lists, purchasers of publications or tickets for events, purchasers’ payment card information, applicants for grants or awards, membership, or those who register to use our online facilities.
+From time to time, the Galway Archaeological and Historical Society (hereafter, GAHS) collects and utilises personal data (information) relating to members and other associated individuals, for a variety of purposes.
+For example, those who subscribe to our mailing lists, purchasers of publications or tickets for events, purchasers’ payment card information, applicants for grants or awards, those seeking membership, or those who register to use our online facilities.